Michigan Concrete Leveling – Creative Concrete Raising (866) 724-7348

 How Does Concrete Leveling Help Repair Sunken Slabs?

-The process of concrete leveling fills voids under the concrete with a mixture of cement and mud.
+The process of concrete leveling fills voids under the concrete with a mixture of cement and mud or polyurethane foam.
 The process is quick and easy in the hands of a professional, who can do it for a fraction of the cost of replacing concrete.
-A company who specializes in this process drills a series of small holes and then starts filling the void and stabilizing the soil underneath the slab so that it is level.
+A company who specializes in this process drills a series of small holes that they plug with the grout or foam, filling the void and stabilizing the soil underneath the slab so that it is level.

 When to Use Concrete Leveling